This post contains affiliate links.

 Drivers will find the specific sweet spot for their rig where they find the balance of speed and gas mileage.
-We found ours to be around the 55 mph mark and discovered some interesting RV speed tips along the way.
+We found ours to be around the 55 mph mark so compared to the average we do drive at a snail’s pace.

 Most interstates in the US are posted at 70 mph.
 It’s definitely not recommended to go this speed in a motorhome or while towing a trailer.